songjiajia2018/ppl/README.md

     3562459.G.txt         3562814.G.txt         3563095.G.txt         3563458.G.txt         3563907.G.txt         3564431.G.txt         3564753.G.txt
     3562459.T.txt         3562814.T.txt         3563095.T.txt         3563458.T.txt         3563907.T.txt         3564431.T.txt         3564753.T.txt

-2. "--merge" or "-m": merging all the 'A', 'T', 'C', 'G', 'coverage' txt files in a directory to five files with ".gz" format for the following rds generation.
+2."--merge" or "-m": merging all the 'A', 'T', 'C', 'G', 'coverage' txt files in a directory to five files with ".gz" format for the following rds generation.

 (i) With "--pileup " or "--mergesamecell": The input directory path be will automatically set as "--outdir"/"--name" or "--outdir"/"--name"/samecell_merged.